 If you’re an educator who is passionate about supporting students to drive their learning and express their voices, this guide is for you!

-This guide follows the format of Challenge Based Learning, a framework that allows students and teachers to identify meaningful challenges, learn deeply about the content in order to develop solutions, take action to positively impact their communities.
+This guide follows the format of Challenge Based Learning, a framework that allows students and teachers to identify meaningful challenges, learn deeply about the content in order to develop solutions, and take action to positively impact their communities.
 The goal of this project is to use 360° media production as a way to learn and make a real-world impact.
 That means that students will develop skills to create 360° media, but the project should also help them:

 - Learn creative and technical skills, and content knowledge